 Marcus Aurelius said that you should first start by looking at the big picture and then moving on down.
 Contemplate the universe and learn about how things work.
 So the first thing is to try to gain as much knowledge as you can.

-Once you have this general knowledge about the world around you, you can find your place in it.
+When you have acquired a wide variety of knowledge about the world around you, you can find your place in it.
 This will help you find your purpose.

 5) Act now.